protontypes/open-sustainable-technology/README.md

 - [U.S. Environmental Protection Agency](https://github.com/USEPA) - Our mission is to protect human health and the environment.
 - [Earth System Community Modeling Portal](https://github.com/ESCOMP) - is a large, community-oriented earth system modeling projects of broad interest.
 - [RECO](https://www.greco-project.eu/) -  is a multinational research project funded by the European Commission.
 Its main goal is putting Open Science and other Responsible Research and Innovation approaches into action in a real research project in the photovoltaic sector.
+- [ECMWF Summer of Weather Code](https://github.com/esowc) - is a collaborative programme where each summer several developer teams work on innovative weather- and climate-related software.

 *Animation created with [An Animated Map of the Earth](https://github.com/eleanorlutz/earth_atlas_of_space) by [Eleanor Lutz](https://twitter.com/eleanor_lutz)*